KaylebJay/petz-1/mokapi/README.md

 # Commands

 ## clear_mobs modname
-It clears all the mobkit non-tamed mobs in the closest range.
+It clears all the mobkit non-tamed mobs in the closest range of the player.

 Modname is the mod ogf the mobs to clear.

+# Server
+## function mokapi.cron_clear(cron_time, modname)
+It creates a cron task to clears all the mobkit non-tamed mobs in the closest range of all the server's players from time to time.